-Who are Care Coordinators?
+Who are Home and community Care Coordinators?

-CCAC Care Coordinators are regulated health professionals with expertise in nursing, social work, occupational therapy, physiotherapy or speech therapy, who work directly with patients in hospitals, doctor's offices, communities, schools and in patients' homes.
+Home and Community Care Coordinators are regulated health professionals with expertise in nursing, social work, occupational therapy, physiotherapy or speech therapy, who work directly with patients in hospitals, doctor's offices, communities, schools and in patients' homes.

-What do Care Coordinators do?
+What do Care Home and community care Coordinators do?

 Home and Community Care Coordinators use their professional health knowledge and assessment skills to understand your individual needs, making recommendations based on your needs and goals.

-We work hand in hand with you and your family to find out what care you need, and then work with you to develop a care plan that is right for you – whether it's nursing care, meal delivery, a day program, or help finding a family doctor.
+They work hand in hand with you and your family to find out what care you need, and then work with you to develop a care plan that is right for you – whether it's nursing care, meal delivery, a day program, or help finding a family doctor.

-Contact your local CCAC »
+Contact Us »